Cost: $250 Members/$350 Non-members (includes continental breakfast and optional lunch)

 Kris Kwait, Co-Chief Investment Officer, Commonfund Asset Management Company (Wilton, CT)

 Keith Luke, President and CEO, Commonfund Securities (Wilton, CT)

-Session 2: The Role of Strategic and Tactical Asset Allocation in Reducing Risk
+Session 2: Risk Management and Alpha Generation Through Strategic and Tactical Asset Allocation

 Session 3: Moving Beyond the E in ESG: How Market-Rate Investors can Push for Racial Equity in Capital Markets

 Inequality, particularly structural racism, remains one of the South’s deepest challenges.
 Pushing for equity outcomes requires that we use as many tools as we can – particularly grants and program-related investments.
 But what about market rate investments?
 This session will offer strategies that foundations can use to advance racial equity through manager diversity, addressing implicit bias in the investing field and using innovative market-rate investments and tools to promote social justice.

 Catherine Chen, Managing Director and Financial Advisor, RBC Wealth Management – SRI Wealth Management Group (San Francisco, CA)

 Daryn Dodson, Founder and Managing Director, Illumen Capital (Los Angeles, CA)

 Napoleon Wallace, Co-Founder, ACTIVEST (Durham, NC)

 Session 4: Are Hedge Funds and Private Equity Necessary for Your Portfolio?
 The Answer May Surprise You.